pbouzakis/spak/doc/app-hooks.md

 There are times when a module is not initiated by a user action directly and instead relies on the system and application for startup.

-To make wiring up your module as easy as possible, `yep-app` exposes the class `AppHooks` which is base class to extend, where you can define hook methods that are automatically subscribed to on the `App.events` event bus.
+To make wiring up your module as easy as possible, `spak` exposes the class `AppHooks` which is base class to extend, where you can define hook methods that are automatically subscribed to on the `App.events` event bus.

 The `AppHooks` class comes with a decorator for declaring what events you like the base class to subscribe to.